Frequently Asked Questions

 Who Can Apply

-Q: Who is eligible to apply for the Cybersecurity Residency Program?
+Q: Who can apply for the Cybersecurity Residency Program?

 Q: Do I need a technical background to apply?